chouring/k-SoftDesign/README.md

 # k-SystemDesign
-How to design different systems.
+Given the situation, try to design a system to provide certain service.

 ## contents
 [log]()